-- has not previously been employed in an Executive capacity within the Group, unless a period of at least three years has elapsed between ceasing such employment and serving on the Board; - is not and has not within the last three years been a principal or senior employee of a material (b) professional adviser to the Group; - (C) is not and has not within the last three years been in a material business relationship (e.g. supplier or customer) with the Group, or an officer of or otherwise associated with someone with such a relationship; - is not a substantial shareholder of the Company or an officer of, or otherwise associated with, a (d) substantial shareholder of the Company; - has no material contractual relationship with the Company or its controlled entities, other than as (e) a director; - has no close family ties with any person who falls within any of the categories described above; (f) - (q) has not been a Director of the Company for such a period that his or her independence may have been compromised.
-There is no specified length of service beyond which a Director is no longer considered independent.
-The Board will regularly assess whether any, otherwise independent, Director who has served for more than 10 years may no longer be regarded as independent.
+- has not previously been employed in an Executive capacity within the Group, unless a period of at least three years has elapsed between ceasing such employment and serving on the Board; - (b) does not receive performance-based remuneration (such as options or performance rights) from, or participate in an employee incentive scheme of, the Group; - is not and has not within the last three years been a principal or senior employee of a material (c) professional adviser to the Group; - is not and has not within the last three years been in a material business relationship (e.a. supplier, (d) professional adviser, consultant or customer) with the Group, or an officer of or otherwise associated with someone with such a relationship; - is not a substantial shareholder of the Company or an officer/employee of or professional adviser (e) to, or otherwise associated with, a substantial shareholder of the Company; - has no material contractual relationship with the Company or its controlled entities, other than as (f) a director: - has no close personal ties with any person who falls within any of the categories described above; (g) - has not been a Director of the Company for such a period that their independence from (h) management and substantial shareholders may have been compromised; there is no specified length of service beyond which a Director is no longer considered independent; the Board will regularly assess whether any (otherwise independent) Director who has served for more than 10 years may no longer be regarded as independent.